 A few, but not all, car leases require an up-front cash security deposit.
 It’s a fee that is usually about the same amount as, or a little more, than the monthly payment amount.
 The fee will be refunded to you at lease-end, less any disposition, mileage, or damage charges.

 If you have a good credit score or have leased with the same finance company before, you will not have to make a security deposit.
 You should know your credit score so that you don’t receive any surprises when you visit a dealer.
-Get your FREE credit score and $1 credit report with a 7-day credit monitoring trial from TransUnion.
+What’s your FICO score?
+Find out now when you check your credit report for $1 at Experian.com!

 Acquisition Fee (Bank Fee)